-- 5) Ferry Docks, used to convey passengers and motor vehicles encompassing docks, piers, wharfs, ramp and other accessories. - 6) Sign Support Structures that extend over the roadway, including overhead span, cantilever, bridge mounted and pole mounted types as well as tolling gantries.
+- Ferry Docks, used to convey passengers and motor vehicles encompassing docks, piers, wharfs, ramp and other accessories. - 6) Sign Support Structures that extend over the roadway, including overhead span, cantilever, bridge mounted and pole mounted types as well as tolling gantries.

 Once a site number is assigned to a structure, the site should retain this number even after the structure has been modified or replaced with the exception of its 3rd segment (i.e., it's suffix).
 For example, in situations where a bridge changes to a culvert, or vice versa, the 3rd segment would change to suit the type of structure and similarly, in situations where a bridge becomes twinned or part of a core/collector system by the addition of structure(s), the 3rd segment shall be modified to follow Figure 2.6.3.
-Where twin structures are merged, they should change their previous "/1" and "/2" numbering and become "/0".
+Where twin structures are merged, they should change their previous "/1" and "/2" numbering and become "/0": unless there are unusual circumstances that benefit the management of the structure.